Tuesday, April 26, 2016

 Taieri Gorge Train Ride, Dunedin, NZ

-We decided to take the train tour of Taieri Gorge after listening to a bit of promotion by the Motel Operator.
+We decided to take the train tour of Taieri Gorge after listening to a brief promotion by the Motel Operator.
 He was kind enough to help us call the Dunedin Train Station to book two tickets.
 The tour is 4 hours long and starts from Dunedin and ends at Pukerangi and then back to Dunedin.

 The train line was originally built for commuter train to move people and goods.
 But over the years, with the many road networks being built, its appeal as a commuter train faded.
-Its ownership had since changed hand many times and it is now owned by private company.
+Its ownership had since changed hand many times and it is now owned by a private company.

 The Taieri Gorge is a deep canyon carved out by the Taieri River.
 The gorge is over 40 Km long.
 The track traverses through spectacular scenery along the banks of the Taieri River.
 At time, the track runs practically along the edge of sheer cliff overlooking the river way down below.